Trading Volatile Markets

 Obviously movements in the financial markets helps to uncover more trading opportunities for spread betters but too much volatility can hurt even the most astute of spread bettors.
-In very volatile times I tried trading in and out of shares to capture the volatility but opening spreads and overall market moves made that profitable on some days and a waste of time on others, so I invoked the plan and ceased trading any stock where I had lost money three times in a row.
+For one during very volatile periods market gapping can be a problem which means that a market jumps from one level to another, without ever trading in between.
+In some really volatile times I tried trading in and out of shares to capture the volatility but opening spreads and overall market moves made that profitable on some days and a waste of time on others, so I invoked the plan and ceased trading any stock where I had lost money three times in a row.
 In this sense volatility is very much a two-edged sword.
 Much depends on the trades taken by investors and the trade sizes.
 Volatility does tend to bring attention to the financial markets and financial spread betters are all to ready to take an opportunity to make profits.

 The recent volatility has been particularly good for short term traders, though not necessarily a good thing for those with a buy and hold investment philosophy.
 In any case the ability to go short gives share traders the power to profit from falling markets as well as rising ones and in this respect spread betting is very flexible.
 However, even though clients always have the ability to trade both long and short, most investors still seem to have a natural bias towards buying positions.